 The Palau Güell has been one of the last works we have visited.
 It’s bad to say, but we never had the intention of visiting him.
 Now that we know it, we will return.
 It may be one of the works by Gaudí least visited by the people of Barcelona.

 This building was the first important commission.
 He was asked by his friend Eusebi Güell.
 The palace was built between 1886 and 1890.
 It is a work of art, Antoni Gaudí displayed all his ingenuity and created a beautiful building.
 One of its best known symbols are its chimneys.
 It is located on Nou de la Rambla Street, next to the Rambla.

 This modernist house was commissioned by Mr. Manuel Vicens.
 I wanted Casa Vicens to be a second summer residence.
 This building is open to the public since 2017.
 In the construction there are influences from the eastern period of Gaudí.
-There is also a lot of tiles in the decoration, Mr. Vicens had a factory.
+There is also a lot of tiles in the decoration.
+Our visit to the Vicens House.

 If you have been able to visit «El Capricho» in Comillas (Cantabria), there are some tiles that you will surely find familiar, sunflowers.
 The house was built between 1883 and 1888.

 The Bellesguard Tower is a building built on the ruins of an old castle.
 This was reason enough to inspire Gaudí and create one that reminds of this type of fortifications.
 The history of this beautiful construction is full of curiosities and legends.

 It was built between 1900 and 1909 and fortunately a few years ago it was opened to the public and we can enjoy this unique house.

 Once again, his great friend Eusebi Güell gave him a new assignment.
 In this great farm that the Güells had in their time, they needed Gaudí to make the stables.
 It stands out in this work that took place between 1883 and 1887 the door of the entrance presided over by a dragon.